aryanvdesh/clioweb/README.md

 ### Why was it created?

-While selecting a book we generally tend to pickup something that might be recommend by someone else, but it might not be what you need right now.
+While selecting a book we generally tend to pickup something that might be recommended by someone else, but it might not be what you need right now.
 This plugin was built to recommend a book based on interests and the things you love to read!